Friday, December 25, 1970

 Sleepwalking Through History.

-In 1968, I did become a strong supporter of Senator Gene McCarthy, although it was less for his anti-war rhetoric than for his erudite, soft-spoken and matter-of-fact style of campaigning.
-It helped that he was more a poet than a politician.
+In early 1968, I did become an enthusiastic, but rather passive supporter of Senator Gene McCarthy, less for his anti-war rhetoric than for his erudite, soft-spoken, and matter-of-fact style of campaigning.
+As usual, I was not exactly sure why I was doing what I was doing, I was just swept along by the currents of the times.
+It helped that McCarthy was more of a poet than a politician.
 Prior to the March 12 New Hampshire primary Senator McCarthy was speaking all over New England and I joined a group of Trinity students to greet him at Bradley Airport where he held an impromptu rally.
-He gave his usual calm and reasoned speech – hardly a stem winder, but everyone was enthused about him anyway.
-McCarthy ran so well in New Hampshire that President Johnson was persuaded not to run for re-election.
-Later, a rumor circulated around Trinity that many of the people in New Hampshire who had voted for Gene McCarthy had actually thought that they were voting for the late Senator Joe McCarthy.
-I normally wouldn't put anything past the American electorate, but this seemed a bit far-fetched.
+He gave his usual calm and reasoned speech – hardly a stemwinder, but everyone was enthused about him anyway.
+McCarthy ran so well in New Hampshire that President Lyndon Johnson was persuaded not to run for re-election.
+Later, a rumor circulated around Trinity that many of the people in New Hampshire who had voted for Gene McCarthy had thought that they were voting for Joe McCarthy instead.
+I normally wouldn't put anything past the American electorate, but even to me, this seemed a bit far-fetched.

 Scholarships for “Negroes.”